rookiejava/sdc2019-tizen-net/demo/FamilyHub/PrettyWeather_mobileEmulator/README.md

 # Pretty Weather
 ------

-This project is forked from [jamesmontemagno/app-pretty-weather](https://github.com/jamesmontemagno/app-pretty-weather), and customized to fit on FamilyHub.
+This project is forked from [jamesmontemagno/app-pretty-weather](https://github.com/jamesmontemagno/app-pretty-weather), and customized to fit on mobile emulator.

 A very pretty weather application built with Xamarin.